robinwesterback/deploy-react-app/README.md

 ### CSS
 The project uses responsive design to improve the user experience and availability on all devices.
 The [CSS](https://www.w3.org/Style/CSS/Overview.en.html "CSS") is separated using comments.
-I have a [reset stylesheet](https://cssreset.com/scripts/eric-meyer-reset-css/ "CSS Reset") to reduce browser inconsistencies in things like default line heights, margins and font sizes of headings, and so on.

 ### JS
 I used [JavaScript](https://www.javascript.com/ "JavaScript") for all the functions and interactivity on the application.